ddsky/spoonacular-api-clients/ruby/docs/IngredientsApi.md

   query: 'burger', # String | The (natural language) search query.
   number: 10, # Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
   meta_information: false, # Boolean | Whether to return more meta information about the ingredients.
-  intolerances: 'egg' # String | A comma-separated list of intolerances.
+  intolerances: 'egg', # String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
+  language: 'en' # String | The language of the input.
+Either 'en' or 'de'.
 }

 begin